Inside: A closer look at Ruth chapter 2

 Ruth 2:12 (NKJV)

 The words of the righteous hold authority.
-As we’ll see as her story goes on, she is repaid for her work and also heavily rewarded by God!
+As we’ll see later in her story, she is repaid for her work and also heavily rewarded by God!

 Working with Favor on Our Side